cirKITers/effect-of-noise-in-qfms/README.md

 3. Run the experiment: `kedro run`

 Experiments are automatically recorded using [MlFlow](https://mlflow.org/).
 You can view the experiments by
-1. Running `poetry run kedru mlflow ui`
+1. Running `poetry run kedro mlflow ui`
 2. Navigating to [http://127.0.0.1:5000](http://127.0.0.1:5000)

 To visualize the nodes and pipeline